-While manufacturing and development of microneedle technologies have grown significantly, understanding of the role of skin APCs has help in the selection of devices for efficient immunization.
-Indeed, targeting specific antigen presenting cells in the skin: Langerhans cells (CD1apos and CD207pos LCs) [12,13] in the epidermal layer, macrophage (CD163pos cells) and dermal dendritic cells (CD1cpos DDCs) in the dermis [14].
-It has been shown that in vitro targeting different APCs arise multiple immune responses: CD4 T cells, CD8 T cells and humoral responses [15,16].
-Notably, we have demonstrated that targeting of epidermal LCs favour cellular CD8 T cell responses while dermal dendritic cells direct toward humoral responses following vaccination [13,17,18].
-One of the technique using hair follicular, called the cyanoacrylate skin surface stripping (CSSS), has been developed by our team; it has been validated on human skin explants and in a clinical study with different vaccine models (nanoparticules, viral vector, proteins and DNA).
-Otherwise, miniaturization of injections has emerged with the development of microinjections or microneedles for the epidermal and dermal penetrations.
-For example, patches using microneedles (50 µm and 1000 µm length), provide a bridge to transport highweighted molecules through deep skin layers.
-A large variety of devices exist (solid, hollow microneedle) [19].
-Bigger needles (1000 to 2000 µm) have been developed to reach the dermal layer; they are inserted perpendicularly to the skin making i.d. vaccination intuitive and easy to perform, in contrast to Mantoux method [7].
-Few of this device pass the preclinical development due to the manufacturing process which are not appropriated to molecule properties [20,21].
-The Skin delivery devices that have been successfully tested in Phase IV clinical trial is Becton Dickson soluviaTM for influenza vaccination [22,23].
-However, the cost, the shape and the material are not optimal to reduce pain and improve ease of use [23].
-Thus, there is still a need to find i.d. devices, suitable of vaccine delivery, targeting efficiently skin immune cells, usable with various vaccine, easy-to-use and acceptable by the population.
+Although development and manufacturing of microneedle technologies have grown substantially, an understanding of the role of skin APCs has helped in the selection of devices for efficient immunization.
+Benefits have been demonstrated by targeting specific APCs in the skin: Langerhans cells (LCs; CD1a+ and CD207+) [12,13] in the epidermal layer and macrophage cells (CD163+), and dermal dendritic cells (DDCs; CD1c+) in the dermis [14].
+It has been shown that in vitro targeting of different APCs elicits multiple immune responses: CD4 T cells, CD8 T cells, and humoral responses [15,16].
+Notably, we have demonstrated that targeting of epidermal LCs favours cellular CD8 T-cell responses while DDCs are directed toward humoral responses after vaccination [13,17,18].
+One of the techniques using hair follicles, called the cyanoacrylate skin surface stripping, has been developed by our team; this technique has been validated in human skin explants and in a clinical study with different vaccine models (nanoparticles, viral vector, proteins, and DNA).
+Otherwise, miniaturization of needles has emerged with the development of microinjections or microneedles for the epidermal and dermal penetrations.
+For example, patches using microneedles (50 µm and 1000 µm long) provide a bridge to transport high-weighted molecules through deep skin layers.
+A large variety of devices exist (eg, solid, hollow microneedle) [19].
+Larger needles (1000 to 2000 µm) have been developed to reach the dermal layer; they are inserted perpendicularly to the skin, making i.d. vaccination intuitive and easy to perform, in contrast to the Mantoux method [7].
+Few microneedles pass preclinical development because of the manufacturing processes, which are not appropriate to molecule properties [20,21].
+A skin delivery device that has been successfully tested in a phase 4 clinical trial is SoluviaTM (Becton Dickinson) for influenza vaccination [22,23].
+However, the cost, shape, and material are not optimal to reduce pain and improve ease of use [23].
+Thus, there is still a need to find i.d. devices that are suitable for vaccine delivery; efficiently target skin immune cells; and are usable with various vaccines, easy to use, and acceptable to the patient population.

-The U-needle company has developed a new delivery device, Bella-muTM, with a hexagonal shape and a silicon material, easy-to-use which aims to reduce the pain.
-The length of 1.4 mm to 1.8 mm allows a perpendicular injection with disposable syringes.
-As an example of vaccine system delivery, we used outer membrane vesicle (OMV)-based vaccine that protect the antigen from degradation [24].
+A new, easy-to-use delivery device, Bella-muTM (U-Needle), with a hexagonal shape and silicon material, aims to reduce injection-related pain.
+The needle length, which ranges from 1.4 mm to 1.8 mm, allows perpendicular injection using disposable syringes.
+As an example of vaccine system delivery, we used an outer membrane vesicle (OMV)-based vaccine that protects the antigen from degradation [24].
 It has an intrinsic adjuvant activity by the presence of various pathogen recognition receptors ligand (lipopolysaccharide and immunogenic surface protein) targeting innate immune responses [25].
-Here, we used an ex vivo human skin explant model to examine depth of Bella-muTM device and efficacy of APCs uptake and activation of OMV-based vaccine.
-The fresh human skin explants from plastic surgery is the best support to preclinical experiments of human skin vaccination because it gathers human skin micro-environment [26], and characteristics compared to other skin model (animal or artificial) [27].
-We found that compared to 1.8 mm, the 1.4 mm microneedles combined with OMV seems to Mantoux method.
-Bella-muTM device use for vaccination penetrate deeply in the dermis, activate LC of the epidermis and OMV vaccine are efficiently uptaken by APC following injection in the skin.
+In this study, we used an ex vivo human skin explant model to examine the depth of the Bella-muTM device and the efficacy of APC uptake and activation of the OMV-based vaccine.
+The fresh human skin explants from plastic surgery provide the best support to preclinical experiments of human skin vaccination because they gather more of the human skin microenvironment [26] and have more human characteristics compared with other skin models (animal or artificial) [27].
+We compared the 1.8 mm and 1.4 mm microneedles combined with OMV against the Mantoux method.
+The Bella-muTM device used for vaccination penetrates deeply into the dermis, activates LC of the epidermis, and the OMV vaccine is efficiently taken up by APC after injection in the skin.